Aquilegia vulgaris: Distribution

 The Italian botanist Enio Nardi considered several hypotheses for how A. vulgaris reached the British Isles.
-The earliest was through a plateau that connected to Continental Europe during the Late Miocene (prior to 5.333 million years ago).
-Other possibilities for a later arrival include during Quaternary glaciations or as recently as within the period of recorded history.
+The hypothesis suggesting the earliest arrival time suggests the plant spread over a plateau that connected the British Isles to Continental Europe during the Late Miocene (prior to 5.333 million years ago).
+Other hypotheses suggest a later arrival, including during Quaternary glaciations or as recently as within the period of recorded history.

 Introduced populations of A. vulgaris live in Macaronesia, a series of archipelagos in the Atlantic Ocean off the North African and European coasts.
 The species has been repeatedly recorded as present on the Azores, Canary Islands, and Madeira since at least 1932.
 On Tenerife, one of the Canary Islands, the plant has been reported as present since at least 1974.

 The species is naturalized in North America, where it escaped from cultivation as an ornamental plant.
 It is established within cooler environments on the continent.
 While most of the naturalized populations are the wild form with blue or purple flowers, others descend from horticultural forms with white, red, or pink flowers.
 Some forms of the species present on the continent are likely the descendants of hybrids between A. vulgaris and other Aquilegia.
 Populations of A. vulgaris exist on both the Pacific and Atlantic coasts of Canada and the United States.
 A. vulgaris was among several foreign species proposed as the national flowers of the United States during the early 20th century.

 In Oceania, the species has been introduced to New South Wales, Tasmania, and Victoria in Australia and both the North and South Islands of New Zealand.
 Introduced populations have been recorded in South America since at least 1845, when it was recorded as present in Chilean cultivation.
 A. vulgaris populations in Chilea and Argentina have both been recorded in the 21st century.